drmonkeysee/shell/README.md

 Bash Profile and Scripts
 =========================
-A collection of bash-related files and scripts I've found useful.
+A collection of bash-related files and scripts.

 **install\_symlink.sh** will create a symlink from the home directory to one of the profile files in this repo.
-You can run it by typing:
+Install it by running:

     bash install_symlink.sh (-v | -b) [-o]
         -v will install vimrc